Zesting produces modular isotopes and explains their topological invariants: Preliminaries

 Important information about the braiding is measured by the {\it $S$-matrix} associated to the Hopf link

+The braiding on $\CC$ is nondegenerate (i.e.~$\CC$ is modular) if and only if the $S$-matrix is non-singular.
+For modular fusion categories the Reshetikhin-Turaev construction lifts to a (2+1)D TQFT and hence also yields 3-manifold invariants, but apart from a few brief comments (Remark \ref{rmk:zesting3manifoldinvariants1}) our focus here is on the framed link invariants.

-When the braiding is nondegenerate the $S$-matrix is non-singular and the category is called ${\it modular}$.
-Then $S$ together with the matrix of twists for $X,Y \in \Irr(\CC)$ is called the {\it $T$-matrix} satisfy the additional relations of the modular group $SL(2,\mathds{Z})$.
+When $\CC$ is modular $S$ together with the diagonal {\it $T$-matrix} of twists for $X,Y \in \Irr(\CC)$ satisfy the additional relations of the modular group $SL(2,\mathds{Z})$.
 For this reason when $\CC$ is modular the $S$-matrix and $T$-matrix together are called the {\it modular data}.

-Many important pieces of data of a modular category can be extracted from the modular data: the rank and categorical dimensions of simple objects can be read off of the first row (or column) of the $S$-matrix and the fusion rules can be found through the Verlinde formula \cite[Corollary 8.14.4]{EGNO}.
-Other meaningful invariants that can be derived from modular data include the Frobenius-Schur indicators \cite{BDGRTW}, higher Gauss sums \cite{NSW}, and any link invariant which can arise from the closure of a braidword in $B_2$ \cite{BDGRTW}.
+Many important pieces of data of a modular fusion category can be extracted from the modular data.
+The rank and global quantum dimension $D$ can be inferred from the dimensions and $S_{1,1}$, respectively.
+The categorical dimensions $d_X$ of simple objects can be read off of the first row (or column) of the $S$-matrix and the fusion rules can be found through the Verlinde formula \cite[Corollary 8.14.4]{EGNO}.
+Other meaningful invariants that can be derived from modular data include the Frobenius-Schur indicators \cite{BDGRTW}, higher Gauss sums \cite{NSW}, and any link invariant which can arise from the closure of a 2-strand braid \cite{BDGRTW}.

-As such, the modular data often serve as a proxy for the modular category itself.
-In the first few decades of the study of the subject, all known examples of modular categories were determined by their modular data.
-However, Mignard and Schauenburg eventually demonstrated a family of modular categories for which the modular data are not a complete invariant.
+Due to their ability to capture so much information, the modular data often serve as a stand-in for the category itself and serve as the main tool for classifying modular fusion categories by rank \cite{RSW}.
+Moreover, in the first few decades of the study of modular fusion categories, all known examples were determined by their modular data.
+However, Mignard and Schauenburg eventually demonstrated a family of modular fusion categories for which the modular data are not a complete invariant \cite{MS}, which we now briefly describe.